Georgia Casinos

 Georgia’s Gaming Landscape

-Georgia’s lottery is the primary legal gambling product available to residents statewide.
-The Georgia Lottery launched in 1993, requires players to be 18 or older, and funds the HOPE Scholarship and Georgia Pre-K programs — one of the most successful educational earmark models in the country.
-Charitable gaming including bingo is permitted under specific conditions.
-Pari-mutuel wagering and casino gaming are not authorized.
+The Georgia Lottery is the principal statewide legal gambling product.
+It launched in 1993, requires players to be 18 or older, and supports the HOPE Scholarship and Georgia Pre-K programs.
+Charitable gaming, including bingo, is permitted under specific conditions.
+Pari-mutuel wagering and land-based casino gaming are not authorized in the framework summarized here.

 For Georgia residents seeking land-based casino gaming, the closest options require leaving the state:

-- Florida: Seminole Hard Rock properties in Hollywood and Tampa — accessible for southern Georgia residents
+- Florida: Seminole Hard Rock properties in Hollywood and Tampa.
+See the Florida casino guide for tribal and pari-mutuel venues.

-- Alabama: Wind Creek Casino properties in Wetumpka, Montgomery, and Atmore for western Georgia and Columbus-area residents
+- Alabama: Wind Creek properties in Wetumpka, Montgomery, and Atmore.
+See the Alabama casino guide for nearby options.

 Georgia Gambling Law and Regulation